-There were no significant transfers out of level 1 into level 2 and out of level 2 into level 1 during the year ended 31 March 2022.
+There were no significant transfers out of level 1 into level 2 and out of level 2 into level 1 during the year ended 31 March 2023.

 The foreign exchange hedges that were entered into at Financial Close in November 2020 included hedges relating to the foreign exchange exposure under the Company's turbine supply agreement.
 Due to the terms of the turbine supply agreement the Company was required to enter into back-to-back hedges for a portion of these hedges, shortly after Financial Close.
-The original hedge contracts and the back-to-back hedge contracts are accounted for at the gross Mark to Market position as at 31 Mar 2021.
-A formal netting agreement was signed between the Company and the hedging bank in May 2021, therefore for the year ended 31 March 2022 and all future reporting periods, these aforementioned hedge contracts will be accounted for on a net basis.
+A formal netting agreement was signed between the Company and the hedging bank in May 2021, therefore for the year ended 31 March 2022 and all future reporting periods, these aforementioned hedge contracts are accounted for on a net basis.

-20 Capital commitments
+17 Capital commitments